 Utilize digital marketing strategies like pay-per-click advertising to drive traffic to your cleaning business website.
 Websites like Google Ads and Microsoft Advertising offer paid plans that will prioritize your website over a competitor’s site when someone searches for house cleaning, commercial cleaning, or another service your business offers.

 Understanding how different social media channels work will allow you to market your cleaning business better.

 - Facebook – Facebook makes it easy to set up a business page and have users follow you.
-From your business page, you can post operating hours and services offered.
+From your business page, you can post operating hours and services offered and also run Facebook ads.
 Customers can also provide a review on your Facebook business page, and better reviews help more potential customers find your page.

 - Twitter – Twitter also allows you to create a business page.
 Having a Twitter business page will enable you to create paid advertisements to reach more potential customers.